Central Examinations - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 9.1 Duration and timing

-9.1.1 Online examinations may be one or two hours in duration.
-An additional 30-minute period may be added to the writing start time to account for perusal time, uploading of student responses and/or potential disruptions to internet services.
-Additional time is at the discretion of the Head of School, in keeping with assessment design.
+9.1.1 Online examinations can be one or two hours in duration.
+An additional 30-minute period can be added to the writing time allocation to account for perusal time, uploading of student responses or potential disruptions to internet services.
+Additional time is at the discretion of the Dean of School, in keeping with assessment design.

-9.1.2 Long-response examinations may have a duration of up to 4 hours with approval by the Head of School.
-Examinations with a 4-hour writing time will be scheduled for afternoon examination sessions or the final morning of the examination period.
+9.1.2 Long-response examinations can have a duration of up to 4 hours with approval by the Dean of School.
+Examinations with a 4-hour writing time must be scheduled for afternoon examination sessions or the final morning of the examination period.

 9.1.3 No separate perusal time is allocated for online examinations.